-Log in and search "fluency" or browse Templates>Language Arts>Reading>Fluency for passages from Edna St. Vincent Millay (template), Emily Dickinson (template), and More, then customize or create your own to meet your needs.
+Log in and search "fluency" or browse Curriculum>Language Arts>Reading>Fluency for passages from Edna St. Vincent Millay (template), Emily Dickinson (template), and More, then customize or create your own to meet your needs.

 19. Measure area and perimeter

-In this template, students also design their own hole and calculate the materials needs, and students can simply open a grid template to design their own mini golf course hole as well.
+In this template, students also design their own hole and calculate the materials needed, and students can simply open a grid template to design their own mini golf course hole as well.

 20. Design a new book cover